Europe’s perpetual dance festival calendar

 Vidmanto Balkūno

-Nevertheless, festival director Gintarė Masteikaitė had no choice but to give in.
-The disinvited choreographer Aira Nagineviūtė wrote to me: “Just a year ago, this very performance took place on the Mindaugas Bridge in Vilnius without issue.
+Nevertheless, Gintarė Masteikaitė had no choice but to give in.
+The disinvited choreographer Aira Nagineviūtė wrote: “Just a year ago, this very performance took place on the Mindaugas Bridge in Vilnius.
 The decision by the city councils of Klaipėda and Kaunas to refuse permission for the performance is truly alarming.
 It feels as if the voice of dance has been silenced—something I didn’t even experience during the Soviet era.
-To experience such a step backwards now is both painful and incomprehensible.”
+To experience such a setback now is both painful and incomprehensible.”

 The old police gymnasium in Kaunas